shreyhshah3152005-dot/drive-secure/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID) and start prompting.
+Simpy visit the [Lovable Project](https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID) to access deployment tools.

-Changes made via Lovable will be committed automatically to this repo.
+This repository powers the WOHCARS frontend; edit locally or via the platform.

 **Use your preferred IDE**